HAQ-NAWAZ-MALIK/2024-Projects/Kolors-Virtual-Try-On/README.md

 # Wear it now Virtually

-This web application allows users to virtually try on garments by uploading images of a person and a garment.
+This web application allows users to virtually try on garments by uploading images of a person and a garment on gradio Interface.
 It uses a machine learning model {Kwai-Kolors/Model} to generate a realistic composite image of the person wearing the selected garment.

 ## Features